MobilePayDev/MobilePayDev.github.io/docs/pos/pos.md

 This document does not include detailed specification of the endpoints, responses and response codes.
 This information can be found in the [API section](/api/pos).

-please notice that as a part of the merger between MobilePay and Norwegian Vipps, we will consolidate products on one joint platform.
+Please notice that as a part of the merger between MobilePay and Norwegian Vipps, we will consolidate products on one joint platform.

 In the beginning of 2024 we will therefore replace the current PoS with a new and scalable version.